foyem/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem

-Upon the release of Alx School's System Python  project, approximately 12hours (EAT), an outage occurred on an isolated Ubuntu 20.04 container running on Apache server.
-GET requests on the server led to `500 Internal Server Error`'s, when the expected response was an HTML file defining a simple Holberton site..
+Upon the release of ALX's System Engineering & DevOps project 0x19, approximately 06:00 West African Time (WAT) here in Nigeria, an outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
+GET requests on the server led to `500 Internal Server Error`'s, when the expected response was an HTML file defining a simple Holberton WordPress site.

 ## Debugging Process